Moving an aircraft to the N (USA) registration

 b) No Insurance Premium Tax (saves 5% on the premium)

 e2) For EASA-reg aircraft, there is currently a CAA/EASA requirement to comply with all ADs that apply to the aircraft regardless of the country of the AD issue.
 So if you have a G-reg it has to comply with ADs from the FAA that affect it or any components on it, whereas an N-reg aircraft (Part 91) needs to comply only with FAA ADs even if it contains parts that are subject to an EASA AD.
-The degree to which this saves costs is probably questionable in most cases, but it is a good thing given the past tendency of for example the UK CAA to generate large numbers of ADs which every other country thinks are pointless.
+The degree to which this saves costs is variable but it is a good thing given the past tendency of for example the UK CAA to generate large numbers of ADs which every other country thinks are pointless.
 There are few if any important EASA ADs which are not also FAA ADs.
 The reference for this requirement is currently in CAA CAP411 5.1 All applicable Airworthiness Directives issued by EASA, the CAA and any applicable Third Country Airworthiness Authority which is responsible for the state of design must be complied with.

 f) In some situations, reclaim of duty on parts is possible with an End User Certificate.
 This is however possible to achieve anyway using a Form C100 - more details here (local copy).